frederic-perez/AmE-dictionary/dictionary.md

 __through__ :four::shit: _Its current show runs through July 9._ _An exhibition works on display through July 8._ _"The Rat Pack" musical, through July 14._ _"Macbeth."
 July 5 through 15._
 __throw a fit__ _He watched a reality show in which a girl throws a hfit when her parents get her the wrong expensive car for her birthday._
 __throw out the red meat__
+__throw the kitchen sink__ _Defenses throw the kitchen sink at Bowling Green, searching for weak spots._
 __throwback__ _Throwbavck uniform._
 __throws__ _n_
 __thrum__